ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 Capture the trackers with the camera.
 To add a marker to the tracker, film it while another, already added marker is seen.
 A green marker means its already added, yellow means it is being added, and red means it cannot add it because no already added marker is seen.
 Repeat this process until all markers on the trackers are green.

+If some of the markers only have a thin green outline, it means the markers are detected, but do not belong to any of the used trackers.
+You have probably set a too low number of trackers in the parameters.

 #### Connect to SteamVR

 When you press this button, the program will start waiting for steamVR to start.
 Start it from steam.
 If the connection will succeed, you will se the trackers on the status window, next to the hmd and controllers.
 After this step, put on your hmd and do the rest from VR.

+If the trackers do not show up on the status window, check if you installed the driver correctly.
+Make sure you copied the folder into the correct place and that you have put EnableMultipleDrivers into the steamvr.config file.

 #### Start